arik31/CV-HW/README.md

 output - all the debug output will be written here
 readme_images

 ## Usage
-Implementations of my solutions to q1, q2 and q3 are in q1.py, q2.py and q3.py.
-main.py was build to run each logic using CL flags.
+main.py was build to run each logic using commandline flags.
-Use the --debug flag to write results to ./outputs. q1 and q3 both has 2 implemetations, a DL approach and a classic computer vision approach.
+#### Important flags
+1. --debug: write plots to ./outputs.
-The default is the DL approach.
-To use the classic one, use the --classic-cv flag.
+2. --classic-cv: run the classic computer vision solution for q1 & q3.
+The default is the DL solution.
-To use q1,q2 or q3 logics within your code, use the standalone runner.
-There is one in each qX.py file.
-Example usage for each question:
+#### Usage examples
 ```
 python home_test.py --image-path BLOOD_CELL_PATH --q1 --debug
 python home_test.py --image-path BLOOD_CELL_PATH --q1 --classic-cv --debug